19 Holiday Marketing Ideas to Boost Your E-commerce Revenue6 Min Read

 Perform keyword research to identify any relevant holiday-specific search terms for your market and incorporate these keywords into your updated holiday copy and category web pages.
 For example, holiday gifts, holiday gift ideas, gifts for kids, kids Christmas gifts, unique holiday gifts, men holiday gift, women clothing gift etc.

 16. Title tag and meta description optimisation

 Update title tags and meta descriptions to include any holiday promotions.
 For example, if you offer 20% off certain products or offer free shipping only for the holidays, put this into your homepage title tag and meta description.
-It can help you rank and will attract more search engines browser that happen to see the description in SERPs.
+It can help you rank and will attract more search engines browser that happens to see the description in SERPs.

 17. Email marketing ideas

-Email Marketing is a great way to encourage business during holiday season.
+Email Marketing is a great way to encourage business during the holiday season.
 Write an eye-catching newsletter with interactive visuals in e-mail layout to showcase your offers.

 18. Add new shipping options for the holidays